doodybrains/undecided/README.md

-3. In the Terminal window directly after the $ write the following line
+3. In the Terminal window directly after the $ type the following line

    ```npm install -g undecided```